Parliamentary.ai

 Groups Affected

-• Neighbourhood Forums and Community Groups: Receive support and potential funding to participate in local planning processes.
+• Neighbourhood Forums and Community Groups: Increased opportunity for participation and potential access to funding.

 Full Text